harvardartmuseums/api-docs/object.md

 **objectnumber** describes the unique identifier for a record
 This field is also known as accession number.
 For information on the structure and meaning of these numbers see the article [A Numbers Game](http://magazine.harvardartmuseums.org/article/2015/06/23/numbers-game).

-Some fields contain numeric values that have special meaning.

-**imagepermissionlevel** describes the level of image copyright permissions for a record
-0 – ok to display images at any size
-1 – images have restrictions; display at a maximum pixel dimension of 256px
-2 – do not display any images

 **verificationlevel** describes the completeness and vetting status of information in a record
 0 - Unchecked.
 Object information has not been verified for completeness and has not been vetted
 1 - Poor.
 Object information is likely incomplete and has not been vetted